allabux21/gwright99.github.io/flask-blueprint/02-project-goals-and-design-considerations.md

 ### Project Goals
+By completing the project, I aim to fulfill the following goals.

-2. Establish a project template that:
+1. Establish a project template that:
-    1. Has its dependencies isolated from other projects on the system.
+    [] Has its dependencies isolated from other projects on the system.
     1. Comes with a pre-configured linting solution.
     1. Comes with a pre-configured testing solution.
     1. Comes with a pre-configured database solution.
     1. Comes with a pre-configured containerization solution (Dockerfile and secret management).
     1. Comes with a pre-configured Github Actions integration (for CI/CD and automatic deployment to a cloud-hosting service).
-    1. Comes with the pre-developed capability to respond to browser-based RESTful transactions
+    1. Comes with the pre-developed capability to respond to browser-based RESTful transactions<br><br>

-3. Define the processes and supporting configuration scripts necessary to easily deploy the template into a newly-instantiated local project.
+1. Define the processes and supporting configuration scripts necessary to easily deploy the template into a newly-instantiated local project.

 ### Design Constraints
 <table>